zulip/zulip/docs/markdown.md

   and `expected_marked_output` fields, and when `false`, should be replaced be one of those.
 We plan to eliminate it once we're out of cases where it is `false`.
+* For mobile push notifications, we need a text version of the rendered content, since the APNS and GCM push notification systems don't support richer markup.
+Mostly, this involves stripping HTML, but there's some syntax we take special care with.
+Tests for what this plain-text version of content should be are stored in the `text_content` field.

 If you're going to manually test some changes in the frontend Markdown implementation, the easiest way to do this is as follows: